-THE BANKI NG GROUP
+THE BANK ING GROUP

-\$ millions 2022 2021
+\$ millions 2023 2022

-Modelled provision for ECL 313 448
+Modelled provision for ECL on loans and credit commitments 505 313

-Portfolio overlays 126 77
+Overlays 46 126

-Total provision for ECL 439 525
+Total provision for ECL on loans and credit commitments 551 439

-Details of these changes, which are based on reasonable and supportable information up to the date of this disclosure statement, are provided below.
+Details of changes related to forward-looking economic inputs and portfolio overlays, based on reasonable and supportable information up to the date of this disclosure statement, are provided below.

-Modelled provision for ECL
+Modelled provision for ECL on loans and credit commitments

-The modelled provision for ECL is a probability weighted estimate based on three scenarios which together represent the Banking Group's view of the forward-looking distribution of potential loss outcomes.
+The modelled provision for ECL on loans and credit commitments is a probability weighted estimate based on three scenarios which together represent the Banking Group's view of the forward-looking distribution of potential loss outcomes.
 The changes in provisions as a result of changes in modelled ECL are reflected through the "Other charges/(credits) to the income statement" line in the "Movements in components of loss allowance" table.
-Portfolio overlays are used to capture potential risk and uncertainty in the portfolio, that are not captured in the underlying modelled ECL.
+A recalibration of a residential mortgage model was performed during the year, increasing the sensitivity from forward-looking macroeconomic factors, which is included within the change in provision as a result of changes in modelled ECL.
+Portfolio overlays are used to capture potential risk and uncertainty in the portfolio that are not captured in the underlying modelled ECL.